On distributions law of planetary rotations and revolutions as a function of aphelia, following Lagrange's formulation: Discussion and Conclusion

-Section 2 of this paper has attempted a rough summary of the main results obtained by \cite{Lagrange1853} on classical mechanics, a theory better known as the theory of the spinning top, that he applied to astronomy.
-Equation \ref{eq:01} is the fundamental starting point, in that it gives the Lagrangian energy of a planet in motion in a central field, and allows one to describe fully the physics acting on the system.
-In his Philosophiae naturalis principia mathematica, published in 1687 - the last edition dating from 1726 (see Madame du Châtelet, 1756) - , Newton borrowed an optical analogy from Robert Hooke (see \cite{Koyre1952}): he is interested only on centripetal forces acting on planets gravitating about the Sun.
-Indeed, these forces are the only ones to appear in Newton’s table of contents.
-Although this is not widely cited, some of Newton’s conclusions were criticized by several of his contemporaries and successors (\textit{eg.} \cite{dAlembert1749, Chastelet1756, Laplace1799}).
+Section \ref{sec2} of this paper has proposed a summary of key results obtained by Lagrange \cite{Lagrange1788} on classical mechanics, a theory better known as the “theory of the spinning top”, that he applied to astronomy.
+In Section \ref{sec3} we have applied it to show that a number of planetary quantities follow power-law distributions.
+Equation \ref{eq:01}, the starting point, gives the Lagrangian energy of a planet in motion in a central field.
+Borrowing an optical analogy from Hooke (\cite{Koyre1952}), \Newton focused on the centripetal forces that act on planets gravitating about the Sun.
+Indeed, centripetal forces are the only ones that appear in Newton’s table of contents.
+Although this is not widely recognized, some of Newton’s conclusions were criticized by several of his contemporaries and successors (see \cite{Laplace1799,dAlembert1749,Chastelet1756,Poincare1893}).
 Rightly so, as his theory did not match some of the observations.
-In the present paper, we have developed the Lagrangian approach that actually underlies the equations of most physics papers and books, often wihout being explicitly quoted or the pre-requisite being mastered (\textit{eg.} \cite{Poincare1890, Poincare1893, Landau1988}). \\
+In the present paper, we have followed the \textit{lagrangian} approach that actually underlies the equations of most physics papers and books (\eg \cite{Poincare1893,Landau1988,Milankovic1920}).

-The three Lagrange integrals are “prime” integrals, that is they preserve physical quantities when the system is either closed or open but with a central field $\mathcal{U}(r)$, with a single symmetry axis \citep{Lagrange1853}.
-The most important equations are (\ref{eq:01a}, \ref{eq:01b}, \ref{eq:01c}), the rest being their consequences.
+The Lagrange integrals are "prime" integrals, that is they preserve physical quantities when the system is either closed or open but with a central field $\mathcal{U}(r)$, with a single symmetry axis (\cite{Lagrange1788}).
+The most important equations are (\ref{eq:01a}, \ref{eq:01b}, \ref{eq:01c}).
 They apply in a Galilean reference, for a physical system that is in that case open with a central field.
-As we have seen, that central field $\mathcal{U}(r)$ is perturbed; it is no more exactly in 1/r, therefore the orbits are not closed and precession occurs.
-Fortunately, since this perturbation is very small, one can use Lagrangian mechanics throughout.\\
+As we have seen, that central field $\mathcal{U}(r)$ is perturbed.
+The dependence is not any more an exact $\dfrac{1}{r}$ dependence, therefore the orbits are not closed and precession takes place.
+Fortunately, since this perturbation is very small, one can use Lagrangian mechanics throughout.